The Southgate Sculptures serve as a symbolic gateway to Southgate, East Meath and the Boyne Valley.

 The swan is deeply connected to the many myths and legends associated with these heritage sites.
 Swans are a symbol of light, purity and transformation.
 The love and connection between the swans also symbolise the people who have nestled into East Meath and Drogheda and made it their home.

 The boat and the lighthouse elements within the sculptures, link to the history of Drogheda Port.
-The boat represents a holding vessel to gather and protect people, as they navigate their way through challenging times, under the guidance of the lighthouse.
+The boat represents a holding vessel to protect people, as they navigate their way through challenging times, under the guidance of the lighthouse.

 Gerry Leydon - Chariperson of Drogheda Tidy Towns, Geradette Bailey - County Meath Arts Officer, Breda Marron - Artist & Collette Farrell - Director of Droichead Arts Center.

-The sculptures will hopefully serve as a beacon of light and ‘Welcome’ for the many people working, visiting and living in the area and be a reminder to people to stand tall, shine bright and have pride in where they live and what they have to offer.It's been a joy working with Barry McCann and the dedicated team at Metal Made Special, to transform the concepts into large scale metal sculptures.
+The sculptures will hopefully serve as a beacon of light and ‘Welcome’ for the many people working, visiting and living in the area and be a reminder to people to stand tall, shine bright and have pride in where they live and what they have to offer.

 Press